Turkesterone: Benefits, Side Effects & Results

 The true effectiveness of turkesterone has not yet been established.
 However, like with any supplement or steroid, there will be hyper-responders and hypo-responders.

-Thus, some people may take turkesterone and gain 10lbs in 8 weeks, whereas others may take it and notice zero results.
+Thus, we have seen people take turkesterone and gain 10 pounds in 8 weeks, whereas others can take it and notice zero results.

-Natural weight trainers are more likely to experience better results from turkesterone, compared to a steroid-user that has previously taken potent anabolic compounds.
+We find that natural weight trainers are more likely to experience better results from turkesterone compared to steroid users who have previously taken potent anabolic compounds.

 If turkesterone is effective in humans, it is important to take a high-quality turkesterone product that actually has the active amount of turkesterone as specified on the label.

-Even some steroid users complain their stacks have not work, which is almost certainly due to the active steroid being heavily diluted or completely replaced.
+Even some steroid users complain that their stacks have not worked, which is almost certainly due to the active steroid being heavily diluted or completely replaced.

-Anecdotally, it is common for users to experience only mild results (less than 10lbs weight gain) when taking high-cost brands of turkesterone.
+Anecdotally, it is common for users to experience only mild results (less than 10 pounds of weight gain) when taking high-cost brands of turkesterone.

 Is Turkesterone a Steroid?

-No, turkesterone is not an anabolic steroid, but instead an ecdysteroid; which is the natural hormone in plants and insects (7).
-Due to its natural extraction process, rather than artificial formulation, it is classed as a natural supplement.
+No, turkesterone is not an anabolic steroid but instead an ecdysteroid, which is the natural hormone in plants and insects (7).
+Due to its natural extraction process rather than artificial formulation, it is classified as a natural supplement.

 Is Turkesterone Banned by WADA?